01code101/miniAccountingApp/README.md

 # miniAccountingApp
-This WebApp was made by html/css/js and love, it is a very small accounting webapp and focuses on the debtor and creditor consept. it is very easy to use.!
+This WebApp was made by html/css/js and love, it is a very small accounting webapp and focuses on the borrowing and lending money consept. it is very easy to use.!

 ## Instruction: